 There are no barriers at stations, you just get on the train.

-But don’t let this fool you, there are unexpected ticket controls and you’ll have to pay a fine if they catch you without a valid ticket.
+But don’t let this fool you, there are unexpected ticket controls.
+Obviously, you’ll have to pay a fine if they catch you without a valid ticket.

 On platforms, it is customary to let people get off before you enter.
-If a train is really packed, the passengers standing at the doors not only step aside to let others get off, they might even get off themselves to make room.
+If a train is really packed, the passengers standing at the doors do step aside and let others get off.
+They might even get off themselves to make room.
 Therefore, you should not stand too close or even right in front of the doors.

 Another thing you shouldn’t do in Germany, and nowhere else, for that matter, is putting your feet on the seats.
-That’s a bit no-no and there will definitely be someone scolding you.
+That’s a big no-no and there will definitely be someone scolding you.